zype/zype.github.io/api_docs/videos.md

 Parameter | Function | Type
 --------- | -------- | ----
-active    | Show active, inactive or all videos Example: true. | String category  | An optional set of key value category pairs to filter the records returned by category.
-Example: category[color]=blue. | Hash category! | Exclude a category from the query.
-Example: category![color] = blue | Hash created_at | Filter the records returned by created date.
-You can use greater than or less than filters by adding a suffix: '.gt', '.gte', '.lt', 'lte'.
-Example: created_at.gte=2015-01-01 | Date crunchyroll_id   | Filter videos that have the specified Crunchyroll ID. | String dpt       | Only shows videos that are available to the end user based on device and country | Boolean hulu_id   | Filter videos that have the specified Hulu ID. | String id        | Query for a video by ID | String id!       | Exclude a video from the query | String order     | Order videos in ascending or descending order (Example: asc/desc) | String on_air    | Filter videos that are either on or off air. | Boolean mature_content    | Filter videos that are flagged as mature content. | Boolean published_at | Filter the records returned by published date.
-You can use greater than or less than filters by adding a suffix: '.gt', '.gte', '.lt', 'lte'.
-Example: published_at.gte=2015-01-01 | Date q         | A query string for searching for videos | String sort      | Sort videos on the specified field | String source_id | Search for videos using an optional user provided source identifier. | String type      | The type of videos to query.
-Example: zype, hulu, youtube, crunchyroll | String vimeo_id   | Filter videos that have the specified Vimeo ID. | String youtube_id   | Filter videos that have the specified YouTube ID. | String zobject_id  | Include only videos that belong to the specified Zobject ID. | String zobject_id! | Exclude videos that belong to the specified Zobject ID. | String
+active    | Filter by active, inactive, or all records (Example: true) | String category  | Filter records by category value (Example: category[color]=blue) | Hash category! | Exclude records by category value (Example: category![color]=blue) | Hash created_at | Filter records by created date.
+Greater or less than filters can be used by adding a suffix (Example: created_at.gte) | Date crunchyroll_id   | Filter records by a Crunchyroll ID | String dpt       | Filter records by DPT conditions (Geo-location and device restrictions) | Boolean hulu_id   | Filter records by a Hulu ID | String id        | Filter records by ID | String id!       | Exclude records by ID | String mature_content    | Filter records that are flagged as mature content | Boolean order     | Sort records in ascending or descending order (Example: asc/desc) | String on_air    | Filter records that are either on or off air | Boolean page | The page number of records to return (Example: 1) | Number per_page | The number of records to return (Example: 10) | Number published_at | Filter records by published date.
+Greater or less than filters can be used by adding a suffix (Example: published_at.gte) | Date q         | Filter records by keyword | String sort      | Sort records on the specified field | String source_id | Filter records by an optional source identifier | String type      | Filter records by type (Example: zype, hulu, youtube, crunchyroll) | String vimeo_id   | Filter records by a Vimeo ID | String youtube_id   | Filter records by a YouTube ID | String zobject_id  | Filter records by Zobject ID | String zobject_id! | Exclude records by Zobject ID | String

 ### Create a Video
 <pre><b>POST</b> https://api.zype.com/videos</pre>